 Medium Roast Cold Brew

 As we already mentioned, a medium roast coffee is arguably the best coffee for cold brew.
 In fact, it's where we start when recommending coffees for cold brew to our cafes and customers.
-It does a great job at providing the subtle flavor nuances of a light roast, while also offering a bolder cup as that of a dark roast.
+It does a great job at providing the subtle flavor nuances of a light roast, while also offering a bolder, fuller bodied cup as that of a dark roast.

-Our best selling coffee, the Maineiac Blend, is also the best coffee for cold brew according to our testing.
+Our best selling coffee, the Maineiac Blend, is also the best choice for cold brew according to our own testing.
 Not only do we recommend it for cold brew, but our customers and cafes suggest and recommend it as well.
 Let us know your thoughts once you've tried it!

 Light Roast Cold Brew

-The more and more I become a coffee snob, the less additives I put into my cup of coffee and the lighter I prefer it.
-I use to hate reading flavor notes, especially when they described something as "fruity' or 'tea-like".
-Now, I actually prefer it!
+The more and more of a coffee snobs we become at Black Ink, the less additives we find ourselves putting into our cups of coffee, and the lighter we prefer it.
+We use to hate reading flavor notes, especially when they described something as "fruity' or 'tea-like".
+Now, we actually prefer it!

 So, what about cold brew?
-To be honest, I find that light roast coffee lacks the boldness or the body that one typically associates with cold brew.
-I love how much natural flavor there is in a light roast, but we find that it just isn't enough for us alone when slowly immersed in water.
+To be honest, we find that light roast coffee lacks the boldness or the body that one typically associates with cold brew.
+We love how much natural flavor there is in a light roast, but we find that it just isn't enough for us alone when slowly immersed in water.

 That's why we feel as though a light roast needs to be taken a bit darker if it wants to stand up as a contender for the best coffee for cold brew.
-There is one alternative though, which brings me to my next option.
+There is one alternative though, which brings us to our next option.

 When you have a mix of light and dark roasted coffee, the beans are very different in regards to their cell structure.
 The lighter beans are very dense, while the darker beans are very porous.
 Since you are grinding them together, the grind size is where this blend fails.
 No matter how you grind these, they will either be too fine for the dark roast or too coarse for the light roast, which results in half of your cup being under or over extracted.